jacky-lee/r1-connect-demo-Android-1/README.md

 Some events are emitted automatically when the OS changes the state of the application, therefore, they do not require any additional code to be written in the app in order to work out of the box:

 ***Launch***- emitted when the app starts

 ***First Launch***- emitted when the app starts for the first time

-***First Launch*** After Update- emitted when the app starts for the first time after a version upgrade
+***First Launch After Update*** - emitted when the app starts for the first time after a version upgrade

 ###Pre-Defined Events